-The Apple Watch has been updated for the fourth time in as many years, bringing with it a number of new features, and for those looking to upgrade from the first-generation model, there's a tweaked design which features a bigger screen and other cool new tech.
+The Apple Watch has been updated for the fourth time in as many years, bringing with it a number of new features, and for those looking to upgrade from the first-generation model, there's a tweaked design which has a bigger screen and other exciting new tech, including an ECG monitor in the crown.